 - Chemists in your area may operate a prescription pick-up and delivery services however they are unable to order the medication for you unless authorised by the Doctor to do so, you can look on the NHS web site for information

 Your prescription will be available for collection within 48 hours (not including weekends/bank holidays).
-We are not able to take repeat precriptions over the telephone
+We are not able to take repeat prescriptions over the telephone.

 Pharmacy First Scheme